BobaKitty420/BobaKitty420/README.md

 I have already mastered several programming languages such as Python, JS, and web development.
 However, my current area of interest is in the field of artificial intelligence.
 I believe that AI has the potential to revolutionize the world of technology and pave the way for groundbreaking innovations.
 With new advancements in AI, the world is at the brink of a technological revolution, and I want to be part of it.

 I'm also the proud owner of the Discord server [MEOWS IN A SERVER](https://discord.com/invite/GuZnZqDbb5).
 Join me on this exciting journey to learn and grow together!

-You can find me on social media at https://bobakitty.bio.link, where you can connect with me on various platforms.